 Scope and Applicability

-The President along with the Executive Director of Plant Operations, Management, Safety and Security (POMSS) or his or her designee, with input from other departments, shall be responsible for determining the appropriate allocation, designation, function, configuration and usage of space and facilities (including equipment and furnishings) on campus, guided by the Master Plan of the College.
-SFCC Employees are expected to contribute to efforts to maintain a clean, safe and professional campus environment, and shall not willingly damage College property.
+The President along with the Executive Director of Plant Operations Management or their designee, with input from other departments, shall be responsible for determining the appropriate allocation, designation, function, configuration and usage of space and facilities (including equipment and furnishings) on campus, guided by the College’s Facilities Master Plan.
+SFCC employees are expected to contribute to efforts to maintain a clean, safe and professional campus environment, and shall not willingly damage College property.

 - The primary purpose of SFCC facilities is to support the educational mission of the College.
 As a community service, the College may allow facilities to be available for other uses.
 The President reserves the right to approve proposed uses.

 - Any group or organization using College facilities will be held responsible for damage to property during its use of the facilities.